Resource link: https://www.instagram.com/theprintinggoeseveron/

-The more supports you add to your 3D model, the longer the printing duration will be for your model.
-This also means that more resin will be used in the process, adding to your cost of materials needed to create a finished print.
+The more supports you add to your 3D model, the more resin will be used in the process, adding to your cost of materials needed to create a finished print.

 While using slicing software, you are typically able to select a function to adjust support settings manually.
 You want to go in to double-check if you need to adjust anything or add or remove a few supports.

 The quality of your prints isn’t impacted by the use of supports, though it will need to be removed in the post-processing process.
-So it’s better to minimize the use of supports and add them only in places where it’s absolutely necessary.
+It’s better to minimize the use of supports and add them only in places where it’s absolutely necessary.

 Even if your supports aren’t strong enough, you might be able to print out your resin prints but if you look closely, you’ll find layer lines.
 This means that your model was vibrating against the build plate and resin vat while printing.